ferocioustoast/AEB/README.md

 ### Installation

-_Assuming you already have [Python](https://www.python.org/downloads/) installed_, and added to PATH.
+_Assuming you already have [Python](https://www.python.org/downloads/) installed, and added to PATH._

 1. Download AEB.py and requirements.txt from this repo.